adzerk-oss/boot-logservice/README.md

 (require '[adzerk.boot-logservice :as log-service]
          '[clojure.tools.logging  :as log])
 ```

 Initialize the log service and configure `tools.logging` to use it:

 ```clojure
 (alter-var-root #'log/*logger-factory* (constantly (log-service/make-factory log-config)))
 ```

+> Note: `make-factory` defaults to printing to STDOUT when no `log-config` is
+  supplied.

 Wow: